filecoin-project/venus-docs/docs/guide/How-To-Deploy-MingPool.md

 ### Miner management

-Once a miner, venus-sealer with proper miner id, connected to your shared modules.
+Once a user, venus-sealer with proper miner id, connected to your shared modules.
 You can query the status of said miner id by the following.

 ```bash
 $ ./venus-miner address state